Colorado Springs Divorce Attorney

-If you suspect or have evidence of abuse–spousal, child, sexual, or substance–then it is best to hire a lawyer to negotiate appropriately and to advise you of your legal rights and responsibilities.
-Finally, it is also wise to hire a lawyer if your lawyer if your spouse has already hired a family law attorney, particularly
+If you suspect or have evidence of abuse–spousal, child, sexual, or substance–it is best to hire a family law attorney to negotiate appropriately and advise you of your legal rights and responsibilities.
+Finally, it is also wise to hire a lawyer if your spouse has already hired a family law attorney, particularly

 Can I File for Divorce Without a Lawyer?

 Many couples are tempted to file for divorce independently using court-provided documents and information.
 While going this route can work in some cases, it is typically in your best interest to hire a family law attorney to represent your interests or to ensure that the agreement you craft is thorough.
 Provide expert advice: An experienced divorce lawyer will help ensure your rights are protected